-Anesthesia Considerations.
 Open inguinal hernia repair may be performed using local, spinal, or general anesthesia, depending on both patient status and surgeon preference.
-All three anesthetic techniques are safe in healthy young patients when administered by skilled practitioners in HICs.
-However, spinal and general anesthesia are associated with higher rates of myocardial infarction and urinary retention, respectively, in patients older than age 65 years (Bay-Nielsen and Kehlet 2008).
+All three anesthetic techniques are safe in healthy young patients when administered by skilled practitioners.
+However, spinal and general anesthesia are associated with a higher rates of myocardial infarction and urinary retention, respectively, in patients over 65 years of age (Bay-Nielsen and Kehlet 2008).